Go Back Up

 Employers sometimes offer financial wellness programs as part of a holistic employee wellness program.
 Seeing as financial illiteracy and tough financial situations can increase employee stress, offering wellness benefits is a great way to promote healthy living without incurring additional expenses upon your employees.

-A taxable wellness stipend enables you to reimburse employees for their wellness expenses, such as gym memberships, exercise equipment, meditation apps, fitness classes, and more.
+A taxable wellness stipend enables you to give employees money for their wellness expenses, such as gym memberships, exercise equipment, meditation apps, fitness classes, and more.
 This allows your employees to live healthier lives and de-stress, improving productivity in the workplace.

 Offering education benefits